DanielMehlber/mate-touch-rotate/README.md

 Just run UNINSTALL.sh
 * stops systemd services (privileges needed)
 * disables systemd services (privileges needed)
+* removes files in systemd

 Your screen should not rotate after installation.

+## Change devices or configure service
+To change the device names you need to reinstall.
+* uninstall
+* install with updated device names

 ## Under the hood
 2 systemd services will be set up:
-* One checking the device's orientation and writing it to /dev/orientation.txt (device-orientation-updater)
+* One system service checking the device's orientation and writing it to /dev/orientation.txt (device-orientation-updater)
-* The other waiting for changes in /dev/orientations.txt and then executing the rotation (touch-screen-rotator)
+* The other's a user service waiting for changes in /dev/orientations.txt and then executing the rotation (touch-screen-rotator)